serivesmejia/EOCV-Sim/README.md

 # Compatibility

-Because OpenCV in Java uses a native shared lib, which are platform specific, the simulator is currently limited to the following platforms:
+Because OpenCV in Java uses a native library, which are platform specific, the simulator is currently limited to the following platforms:

 * Windows x64 (tested)
 * Windows x32 (untested)